 The program will consist of a keynote presentation, panel discussion, lighting talks, and end with a Chapter meeting.
 Breakfast and lunch will be provided.

 Award-winning author and journalist, Dr. Pamela Newkirk, is a professor at the NYU Arthur L. Carter Journalism Institute.
 Her books include Within the Veil: Black Journalists, White Media; Letters from Black America; and her 2015 book Spectacle: The Astonishing Life of Ota Benga, (HarperCollins).
-Newkirk will present her research on race and the news and discuss current trends and issues in the field of journalism and the implications they have for higher education.
+Newkirk will present her research on race and the news and discuss current trends and issues in the field of journalism.

 - Tom Ipri is the Associate Director for Public Services & Programming at St. Joseph’s University (Moderator).